Saddle-Type Blow-Up Solutions with Computer-Assisted Proofs: Validation and Extraction of Global Nature

-Note that the above separatrix is characterized only for stationary blow-up (Theorem \ref{thm:blowup}) so far.
-On the other hand, a computer-assisted proof of the existence of (un)stable manifolds of hyperbolic {\em periodic orbits} is already established in e.g. \cite{CLM2018}, and the treatment of blow-up solutions involving periodic orbits at infinity is also established in \cite{Mat2018, Mat2019}, namely the same machinery as shown in Section \ref{sec:pre_blow_up} can be applied.
-Going back to the suspension bridge problem, combination of preceding works with the arguments in the present paper can contribute to unravel the nature of blow-up behavior in (\ref{suspension}) only with a few mild assumptions.
+Note that the above \KMa{object} is characterized only for stationary blow-up \KMa{(Theorems \ref{thm:blowup-dir}, \ref{thm:blowup-Poincare} and \ref{thm:blowup-parabolic})} so far.
+On the other hand, a computer-assisted proof of the existence of (un)stable manifolds of hyperbolic {\em periodic orbits} is already established in e.g., \cite{CLM2018}, and the treatment of blow-up solutions involving periodic orbits at infinity is also established in \cite{Mat2018, Mat2019}\KMa{.
+In other words, the same machinery as shown in Section \ref{sec:pre_blow_up} can be applied. } Going back to the suspension bridge problem, combination of preceding works with the arguments in the present paper can contribute to unravel the nature of blow-up behavior in (\ref{suspension}) only with a few mild assumptions.